-Protest and celebration mark Women’s Day, despite threats
+Protests and celebrations mark Women’s Day, despite threats

 Some conservative groups had threatened to stop this year’s marches by force.
 But Pakistani officials pledged to protest the marchers.
 The rallies are notable in a conservative country where women often do not feel safe in public places because of open harassment.
 The main Islamic political party, Jamaat-e-Islami, organized its own rallies to counter the march.

+A massive banner reading, “With rights, without barriers.
+Feminists without frontiers” in Spanish was carried at the front of the march in the capital.

+Spanish health authorities said did not put any restrictions on the march, but recommended that anyone with symptoms similar to those of the coronavirus stay home.

-At a school in East London, the duchess of Sussex, Meghan Markle, joined students in listening to speeches about women labor activists, and urged both girls and boys to respect the contributions of women every day of the year.
+At a school in East London, meanwhile, the duchess of Sussex, Meghan Markle, joined students in listening to speeches about women labor activists, and urged both girls and boys to respect the contributions of women every day of the year.

 “For young men … you have your mothers, sisters, girlfriends, friends in your life - protect them.
 Make sure they are feeling valued and safe,” she told the students.